Welcome to our Frequently Asked Questions Section!

 If the project shown is billed as a winner of our Featured Product of the Month contest, then we do not have kits for that item, and it's possible we might not sell all the components needed to make the item.
 Check the relevant posts on our blog for more info about the winning entry.

 In addition, many of our customers use free projects on other websites.
 However, this may not be the best route for beginners, as online instructions tend to be a bit less reliable than other sources.
-If you are interested in looking for projects online, we recommend checking out Maille Artisans (M.A.I.L.)* and CGMaille.com.
+If you are interested in looking for projects online, we recommend checking out Maille Artisans (M.A.I.L.)*, CGMaille.com and YouTube.
 We also post intern samples with ring sizes for some online projects (like the Hourglass Dodecahedron sample at left) in our Intern Samples album on our page on Facebook.

 * Note: you can set your preferences on Maille Artisans to display ideal ring sizes using Blue Buddha naming conventions.
 Visit our blog for step-by-step instructions on how to do this.